shawky20/Basic-Banking-System/README.md

 # Basic-Banking-System
-Basic Banking System using Angular, Spring boot and posteSQL
+Basic Banking System using Angular, Spring boot and PostgreSQL